flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 #### Other memory

 There's another large block of **128 MB of Custom DRAM (CDRAM)** predominantly connected to the GPU.
-'CDRAM' is just an internal name to denote traditional DDR2 SDRAM.
+'CDRAM' is just an internal name to denote traditional SDR SDRAM which, unlike Double Data Rate (DDR) memory, this one is Single Data Rate.
 Although, being a dedicated space close to the GPU makes it ideal for intensive graphics operations, which may explain why this block is apparently connected using **two 512-bit buses** [@cpu-chip_james].

 Apart from that, the SoC also fits an extra **~2.18 MB of SRAM** split into different blocks [@cpu-memory]: